2025 Legal AI Trends: What Law Firms Need to Know

 Key market indicators include:

-- Adoption Rate: 82% of Am Law 200 firms now use AI tools regularly
+- Adoption Rate: 94% of Am Law 200 firms now use AI tools across multiple practice areas

-- Productivity Gains: Average efficiency improvements of 40-60% reported
+- Productivity Gains: Average efficiency improvements of 50-75% now reported, with some firms seeing even higher gains

 Key Developments: